hungcq/knowledge-repo/IT/designing-data-intensive-applications/4-encoding-evolution.md

   - Light-weight: no field name, field tag
 - Advs of schemas:
   - Compact
   - Can be used as documentation.
-Track changes
+Track changes.
   - Can gen code from schema
 ### 4.2.
 Modes of data flow between processes
 - Through DB: